Temporary Refund Rules for New Students - Summer 2021

-You can only obtain a full refund of your tuition fees, less the $150 non-refundable application fee and a $100 administration fee, if:
+You can only obtain a full refund of your tuition fee deposit, less the $150 non-refundable application fee and a $150 administration fee, if you can demonstrate that:

-You must notify UFV International in writing before classes begin and provide either a visa rejection letter from the Canadian embassy or a doctor’s note as supporting evidence.
+You must request a refund before classes begin and provide either a visa rejection letter, or an official medical note from a doctor as supporting evidence.

-If you withdraw from UFV after the first two weeks of classes, you are not entitled to a refund.
+If you withdraw from UFV after the first two weeks of classes, you are not eligible for any refund.

 You can withdraw from one or more courses, but must remain registered for at least one course.

 Fall and Winter semesters